Working with Parents where Improved Outcomes for Children are not Achieved

-- Are there clear procedures for what should be done if an officer does not return or report back within the agreed time from a home visit?
+- Are there clear procedures for what should be done if a practitioner does not return or report back within the agreed time from a home visit?

 - Have I taken basic precautions such as being ex-directory at home and having my name removed from the public section of the electoral register?

 - Is it possible for me to continue to work effectively with this family?

 - If threats and violence have become a significant issue for a practitioner, their line manager should consider how the work could safely be progressed; document their decision and the reasons for this.

 - Don't get angry yourself but be firm in your requirements;

 - Don't assume you have to deal with it and then fail to get out;

 - Don't think that you don't need strategies or support;

 - Don't automatically assume it's your fault and that if you had said or done something differently it wouldn't have happened;